mipops/dvrescue/docs/_sections/installation.md

 ## Setting Up

-DVRescue requires some special permissions to operate and to capture DV videotape.

-*Example images taken from a M1 Mac Mini 2020+ running Monterey 12.4+*
+DVRescue requires some special permissions to operate and to capture DV videotape.<br>*Example images taken from a M1 Mac Mini 2020+ running Monterey 12.4+*

 ### Recovery Mode Changes
 Please note: in order for your computer to allow DVRescue to interact with your camera and microphone (which allows it to record and detect the connection via FireWire), you **need** to change the following settings for your security policy and permissions.